 Whatever kind I decide it is, it’s hard to have any sort of structure if I don’t know where I’m going.
 I can’t tell if I’m going the right way when I don’t know what direction the right way is.
 It becomes less a book and more of a firehose with nobody holding the end, just thrashing around and spraying water everywhere as it slams into things.

-But past that… a lot of this is going to depend on you and your tastes.
+But past that, a lot of this is going to depend on you and your tastes.
 It’s how you want to tell your tale, after all.
 Maybe you want to start simple, or maybe you’re going straight to the most complex, interwoven plot you can manage.
-That’s all going to be your choice, and you’ll need to think about it as you start outlining.
+That’s all your choice, and you’ll need to think about it as you start outlining.